dipien/google-play-api/jdroid-gradle-googleplay-publisher-plugin/README.md

 ###### User Fraction

-Portion of the users who should get the staged rollout version of the APK.
-The maximum rollout fraction is 0.5 (50% of users).
+Fraction of users who are eligible to receive the release.
+0 <= fraction < 1.
 Default value: 0.005 (0.5%)

     USER_FRACTION = 0.2